adam-dalbello/Data-Visualisation-Designs/README.md

 <br>

 ## Instance 2
-The consistent outperformance of proto_B by proto_A has been statistically significant at the 95% confidence level for much of the test.
+Proto_A persistently outperforming proto_B has been statistically significant at the 95% confidence level for the majority of the test.
-(Overlapping confidence intervals represent p values > 0.05 and non overlapping intervals represent p values <= 0.05.)
+(Overlapping confidence intervals represent p values > 0.05.
+Non overlapping intervals represent p values <= 0.05.)
-Confidence intervals narrowing as the test matured and a persisting delta are signs that proto_A may be the true session length maximizing variant.
+Narrowing confidence intervals and a persistent difference represent a high probability that proto_A maximizes session length.

 ```r
 data %>%